 What does all that mean for you as a business owner or a computer user?
 It means that something as simple as stolen credentials and a text message can lead to your business being hacked.
 There are steps you can take to mitigate the risk of that happening, as mentioned above.
 It can all seem overwhelming, but the key is to start with small steps and to keep going.
 It’s an ongoing, ever-evolving process, but having a good technology partner can make it smoother.

 Do you want to have a deeper discussion about this?
 You can contact us here: https://bit.ly/CBTech-contact.

-For more tips like these, sign up for our Timely Tech Tips: http://bit.ly/2nZ3JTl
+Sign up for our monthly Timely Tech Tips: https://bit.ly/CBTech-Tips